 Facebook executive in India files police complaint after report on content practices

-A top Facebook executive in India has filed a police complaint in New Delhi saying she is receiving death threats following a media report that said she and the U.S. social network company allegedly favoured Prime Minister Narendra Modi's ruling party.

-NEW DELHI: A top Facebook executive in India has filed a police complaint in New Delhi saying she is receiving death threats following a media report that said she and the U.S. social network company allegedly favoured Prime Minister Narendra Modi's ruling party.
+NEW DELHI: A top Facebook executive in India has filed a police complaint in New Delhi saying she is receiving death threats after a media report said she and the U.S. social network company allegedly favoured Prime Minister Narendra Modi's ruling party.

-Ankhi Das, Facebook's top public-policy executive in India, in her complaint to Delhi police said some individuals online had "intentionally vilified" her due to their political affiliations and were engaging in abuse, Indian media reported.
+Das said that after the WSJ report last week some individuals online had "intentionally vilified" her due to their political affiliations and were engaging in abuse.

-"I am extremely disturbed by the relentless harassment meted out to me," Das said in her complaint, according to India's Hindu newspaper.
+"I am extremely disturbed by the relentless harassment meted out to me," Das said in her police complaint.

-A spokesman for the Delhi Police did not respond to calls and text messages from Reuters.
+A spokesman for the Delhi Police did not respond to requests for comment from Reuters.

-Das and Facebook did not respond to a request for comment on the police complaint.
-Facebook on Monday referred Reuters to a weekend statement that said it prohibited hate speech irrespective of one's political position but acknowledged, "there is more to do".
+Das also did not respond to a request for comment.
+Facebook in a statement said it takes the safety and security of its employees seriously, but does "not comment on individual employee matters."

 The WSJ article has sparked a political storm in India and raised questions about Facebook's content regulation practices.